 where $\|\cdot\|$ is a fixed homogeneous quasi-norm on $G$ (see Section \ref{subsubsec_dilations}).
 This notation implies

 As $\|\eps \cdot z\|=\eps \|z\|$, we obtain

 This last integral is finite and this concludes the proof. \end{proof}

-\subsubsection{Symbolic calculus}
+\subsection{Symbolic calculus}

-In order to write down the symbolic properties of the semi-classical calculus, we need to introduce the notions of difference operators.
+In order to present the symbolic properties of the semi-classical calculus, we first need to introduce the notions of difference operators.
 They aim at replacing the derivatives with respect to the Fourier variable in the Euclidean case.